MaterialsTheoryGroup/EDDPWorkshop/Tutorial3/Tutorial3.md

 Can you identify different families of structures in the structure DOS?

-Now we a high energy structure from and run some short molecular dynamics.
+Now we will take a high energy structure from our search and run a short molecular dynamics trajectory.

-first convert the res file to a cell file (note: some <> characters here indicate variables for you to change, others redirect input into files or cryan):
+first convert the res file to a cell file (note: some <> characters here indicate variables for you to change, others redirect input to files or cryan):

 ```console
 $ ca -res -cell < <structure_id>.res > <structure_id>.cell
 ```

-make a copy of the .eddp file to match your\
+make a copy of the .eddp file to match your structure_id

 ```console
 $ cp CN.eddp <structure_id>.eddp
 ```